This post originally appeared on the blog Ashleigh’s Education Journey.

 Hopefully these activities will help you out with your end of the year lesson plans!
 I know they have me excited for math!

-Ashleigh is a third and fourth grade teacher who loves finding ways to bridge the gap between theory and practice.
+Ashleigh is a 3rd and 4th grade teacher who loves finding ways to bridge the gap between theory and practice.
 She works hard to create engaging and rigorous learning activities for her students.
-Her TpT Store includes many year long curriculum units.
-You can visit her blog Ashleigh’s Education Journey for for practical classroom ideas.
+Her TpT store includes many year-long curriculum units.
+You can visit her blog Ashleigh’s Education Journey for practical classroom ideas.